Draussenduscher/Marginalia/README.md

 ## Purpose

 A (long) text has side notes, which should not clutter the view.
 Side notes are hidden by default and can be shown one by one.
-Only one side can be shown at a time.
+Only one marginal note can be shown at a time.

 ## Just HTML and CSS